St Mary's C of E (Aided) Primary School, Pulborough

 • Debating issues (verbally with our oracy project and in writing)

-The Rule of Law: The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day, as well as in:
+The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day, as well as in:

 • School assemblies/worship